 The moderating effect of organizational factors on the relationship between corporate culture and performance was ascertained.
-Simple linear regression revealed that organizational factors had no moderating effect on both performance of KCB and corporate culture as $R^2 = 0.387$ remained unchanged before and after moderation.
-Furthermore during multiple regression the significance value for organization factors was 0.090 which was greater than 0.05 baseline significance value hence insignificant.
+Simple linear regression revealed that organizational factors had a moderating effect on both performance of KCB and corporate culture increased after moderation.
+Furthermore, organization factors was p value was 0.000 which was less than 0.05 baseline significance value hence significant.